-If you are experiencing chronic arm pain and/or weakness following a car accident, it’s very probable that it’s an injury that was masked by adrenaline in your system.
-It could also happen that a reasonably severe injury gets worse with time causing this type of pain.
+If you are experiencing chronic arm pain and weakness following a car accident, it could be an injury that was masked by adrenaline in your system.
+It could also happen that reasonably severe damage worsens with time, causing this type of pain.

 Possible Causes of Chronic Arm Pain and Weakness

-There are several types of injuries that can lead to pain and weakness in your arms after a car accident.
-The mechanisms of such an impact are complex, and circumstances will vary greatly from one case to another.
+Several types of injuries can lead to pain and weakness in your arms after a car accident.
+The mechanisms of such an impact are complex, and circumstances will vary significantly from one case to another.

 Direct Trauma to the Arm

 Any part of the arm can be injured directly during a car accident.
-Your pain might directly indicate the location of the injury, but it could also radiate from your clavicle to your shoulder, or the other way around, from your arm to your thorax, making it harder to spot.
+Your pain might indicate the location of the injury, but it could also radiate from your clavicle to your shoulder or the other way around, from your arm to your thorax, making it harder to spot.

-Your arm can be injured from the impact with another object in the car, like the steering wheel, windshield, airbag, door or window, dashboard, seat or even objects you had inside the car.
+Your arm can be injured from the impact of another object in the car, like the steering wheel, windshield, airbag, door or window, dashboard, seat, or even things you had inside the vehicle.

-Whiplash is a type of injury caused by the weight of your head being suddenly projected forward, causing a strain on the neck, spine or shoulder.
-This can leave you with back, neck or shoulder pain that should be investigated by a physician.
+Whiplash is a type of injury caused by the weight of your head being suddenly projected forward, putting a strain on the neck, spine, or shoulder.
+This can leave you with back, neck, or shoulder pain that a physician should investigate.

 Extended Arm During the Accident

-A lot of the time, the driver or even the passengers suffer from arm injuries because of a natural response to the impact of a car crash: extending your arm in order to protect your head and chest.
-This, combined with the straining of the muscles, can put too much pressure on your joints, tendons or bones.
+Often, the driver or even the passengers suffer from arm injuries because of a natural response to the impact of a car crash: extending your arm to protect your head and chest.
+This, combined with the straining of the muscles, can put too much pressure on your joints, tendons, or bones.

 3 Steps You Must Take If You Have Arm Pain or Weakness

-If you want to recover completely from your car accident without long-term risks, it’s imperative to see a physician as soon as possible.
-Pain and weakness are symptoms of a wide range of injuries, and it’s important to find out exactly what their extent is.
+If you want to recover completely from your car accident without long-term risks, seeing a physician as soon as possible is imperative.
+Pain and weakness are symptoms of a wide range of injuries, and it’s crucial to determine their extent.

 See a doctor right away

-Even if you think that you are feeling fine, you should still see a doctor as a lot of injuries take time to show their first symptoms.
+Even if you think you are feeling fine, you should still see a doctor, as many injuries take time to show their first symptoms.

 Talk to a Personal Injury Lawyer

-Car accident claims are rarely straightforward and the insurance company will use even the smallest details to pay you as little as possible.
-Working with a good St. Louis car accident attorney will ensure your legal rights are protected.
+Car accident claims are rarely straightforward, and the insurance company will use even the most minor details to pay you as little as possible.
+Working with a good St. Louis car accident attorney will protect your legal rights.